prowe12/antarctic-peninsula/README.md

 ## Publications that use this code:
-* Rowe et al. 2025, Observations of Clouds and Radiation Over King George Island and Implications for the Southern Ocean and Antarctica, J. Geophys.
+* Rowe et al. 2025, Comparison of Cloud and Radiation Measurements to Models over the Southern Ocean at Escudero Station, King George Island, J. Geophys.
 Res.
 Atmos., 2025.

 ## Authors
   - Penny Rowe (https://github.com/prowe12)